khrome/quicker/README.md

 quicker
 =======
 View a series of images on autopilot, from the command-line via quicklook.
-Perfect for comics or archived image sets.
-Perfect for displaying your auto-generated slideshow!
+Perfect for comics, archived image sets or displaying an auto-generated slideshow!

 Due to the quicklook requirement this is currently OS X only.